About Citizens Advice North East Suffolk

 Since moving to East Anglia Brian has been working with The Princes Trust mentoring young people and has spent four years as Vice Chair of Great Yarmouth College.

 Anita began her career in administration and management roles before specialising in Human Resource Management.
 Over the course of the next twenty years she progressed from an HR Adviser to HR Business Partner at both a district and regional level within local government.

 Her experience includes strategic and change management and providing leadership and management advice, including coaching and mentoring.

 Anita has lived in Lowestoft more than forty years and is also a Governor at a local primary school.

 Local Authority Representatives

 This charity is grateful for the support of a number of bodies, without which we would be unable to deliver the services that are so highly valued by the local communities in and around Waveney:

 - We have Service Level Agreements (SLAs) with Waveney District Council and Suffolk County Council to enable us to deliver our core generalist advice services to residents of Waveney.
 We have a further SLA with South Norfolk Council to support our work with residents of South Norfolk.
-These SLAs are currently negotiated on an annual basis as local authorities grapple with the cuts in public spending that they face.
+These SLAs are currently negotiated on an annual basis.

 - We have a contract with The Money Advice Service to provide specialist face-to-face debt advice.